Novel coronavirus (COVID-19): City updates and impacts

 - Waste collection: Services are operating as usual.
 Please ensure your bins are placed out the night before your collection day for early services.

-- Waste and recycling centres: Waste and Recycling Centres (WRCs) are open during normal operating hours; all COVID-19 opening hour restrictions have been lifted.
-The ‘odds and evens’ registration plate system no longer applies.
-Every second parking bay will remain closed to ensure social distancing is undertaken, extended wait times may be experienced.
-Residential green waste is only accepted at WRCs with ‘Green waste drop and go’ which includes Coomera, Molendinar, Merrimac and Reedy Creek locations.
-Recycle Street and the Endeavour Shop at Reedy Creek have reopened.
+- Waste and Recycling Centres (WRCs) are open during normal operating hours, with visitors encouraged to maintain social distancing and follow QLD Health advice.
+Residential organic waste is only accepted at WRCs with ‘Green Organics Drop and Go', which includes Pimpama, Molendinar, Merrimac and Reedy Creek locations.
+Currently e-waste is only accepted at Helensvale, Molendinar, Merrimac and Reedy Creek.
 The Endeavour Shop at Southport has reopened Wednesday to Friday only at this stage.

 Visit our Waste and recycling page for further information.